teobaiocco/ai-codereviewer/README.md

 1. To use this GitHub Action, you need an OpenAI API key.
 If you don't have one, sign up for an API key at [OpenAI](https://beta.openai.com/signup).

-2. Add the OpenAI API key as a GitHub Secret in your repository with the name `OPENAI_API_KEY`.
+2. Add the OpenAI API key as a GitHub Secret in your repository with the name `OPENAI_API_KEY` and your OpenAI Organization ID as a GitHub Secret in your repository with the name `OPENAI_API_ORG`.
    You can find more information about GitHub Secrets [here](https://docs.github.com/en/actions/reference/encrypted-secrets).

 3. Create a `.github/workflows/main.yml` file in your repository and add the following content: